-In looking at just a couple of recent cases, in one case, we defended a foster mother who was charged with First Degree Injury to a child.
+In looking at just a couple of recent cases, in one recent case, we defended a foster mother who was charged with First Degree Injury to a child.

 Our client was accused of shaking a two-year-old foster child and causing severe brain injuries (often called shaken baby syndrome or abusive head trauma).